hellofatimad/cse15l-lab-reports/lab-report2.md

 }
 ```

 Throwing an exception with String message would not include it in the webpage!
-By throwing an exception, it would allow the code to catch it and keep it running for the user!
+By throwing an exception, it would allow the code to catch it and keep it running for the user! `params` is the name of the array that was created from the string split method.
+If the length of the params array is 1, then the user did not input anything for the String s value.

 ### Onto part 3!